Q. What does CRES mean?

 Q. What is the typical profile of a master’s student?

 A. Our students bring a rich diversity of experiences and backgrounds.
 Their backgrounds have included, for example, law, psychology, police-community relations, human resources, labor, environmental regulation, education.
 Some have significant work experience, and some have come straight from other university programs.
-For information on what we look for in an applicant, see Admissions.
-For more information on previous cohorts, see Cohort Profiles.

 Q. Where is the program located?